Research & Benchmark Validation

 - External Validation: While internally validated, independent third-party validation studies are ongoing.

-- Complementary Tool: AI diagnosis should complement, not replace, consultation with licensed TCM practitioners or physicians.
+- Complementary Tool: AI-assisted screening should complement, not replace, consultation with licensed TCM practitioners or physicians.

 Ongoing Research